rsyncOSX/RsyncOSXdocs/content/post/nextrelease.md

 description = "What is in next release of RsyncOSX?" lastmod = "2020-06-30"
 +++
-Version 6.3.5 of RsyncOSX, release 30 June 2020.
+Version 6.3.5 of RsyncOSX, released 30 June 2020.
 The following are enhancements in this release of RsyncOSX.

 ## SSH part